breadboard-ai/breadboard/packages/website/src/docs/reference/board-run-api-endpoint.md

 ### When the endpoint pauses

 The "run" API endpoint will pause the board whenever it comes across an "[Input](/breadboard/docs/reference/kits/built-in/#the-input-component)" component.
-Using the multi-turn conversation analogy, the endpoint yield control to you to provide the input values for the "Input" component, and then resumes running with the provided input values.
+Using the multi-turn conversation analogy, the endpoint yields the control of execution to you to provide the input values for the "Input" component, and then resumes running with the provided input values.

 ### The "next" token